HERRD Kids Learning Portal

 Are workshops suitable for neurodiverse learners?

-Yes.
+Yes, we have students of all ages and abilities.
+Our students are very supportive of each other.
 We aim to create inclusive, flexible, and respectful learning environments.
 If your child has specific needs, you can contact us so we can help support your experience.

 Is there a fee to join?